Products of Thin Films

 These are constructed like the high temperature effusion cells, but the temperature range of interest is 100°C to 500°C for evaporating organic or high vapor pressure inorganic materials.
 The allowable temperature error in absolute degree terms is very stringent, and precise control demands special circuits to minimize temperature overshoots and undershoots.
 Typical power supplies for this application have outputs of 15 amps at 12 volts.Substrate/Bakeout Heaters

 The most frequently used heater types for these applications are quartz halogen lamps or resistance heaters made from bare Kanthal®, nichrome, or other resistance wire.
 Such heaters are usually made to operate at standard line voltage (115 and 240VAC being common) and need power supplies with controlled outputs at that line voltage.

-Contact email@example.com for more information and to discuss your specific process application requirements.
+Contact us by clicking here for more information and to discuss your specific process application requirements.